lamound2407-jpg/abide/ARCHITECTURE.md

   weekOf, tasksReviewed, notes, completedAt
 ```

-**Recurrence engine:** a Cloud Function runs nightly, looks at `recurrence` rules, and materializes the next `task` instance a few days ahead — so "recurring" is just regular tasks under the hood, and your history of completions is a real, queryable log (this is what powers the streaks and the bar charts in Insights, and it's the same pattern your Iron Log already uses for workouts).
+**Recurrence engine:** recurrence rules support an interval plus an optional weekday, so rules can express patterns like every third Sunday, every seventh Wednesday, or every third year.
+A Cloud Function runs nightly, looks at `recurrence` rules, and materializes the next `task` instance a few days ahead — so "recurring" is just regular tasks under the hood, and your history of completions is a real, queryable log (this is what powers the streaks and the bar charts in Insights, and it's the same pattern your Iron Log already uses for workouts).

 **Calendar sync — multiple calendars, one Google account:** all five of your addresses (`lamound2407@gmail.com` as the primary authenticating account, plus `tylerandelizabethharris@gmail.com`, `tyler@chialpha.com`, `tylerlamoundministry@gmail.com`, `themarginpublication@gmail.com`) are calendars *within or shared to* that one Google account — so this is one OAuth grant against `lamound2407@gmail.com`, then a `calendarList.list()` call to enumerate every calendar visible to that account (which is also how the "show other calendars on this account" toggle works — anything shared to you, like Beth's calendar, or subscribed calendars like US Holidays, shows up in that same list without a separate connection).
 Each calendar gets its own on/off toggle and inherits your Area color where one matches.